Have you ever walked around the markets in South-East Asia thinking, boy this stuff is so cheap I could sell this for 5 or more times back home?

 So, to quote one of my heroes of comedy, Del Boy in the hit sitcom of the ’80s and ’90s, “he who dares wins” and I went out to the factories on the outskirts of Chiang Mai looking to place my first order.

 What products did I export from Thailand?

 I decided to export mango wood products made in Thailand back to the UK.

-The couple were very nice, cool and really fun to hang out with.
+The couple was very nice, cool, and really fun to hang out with.
 We enjoyed many nights out for food and drinks in Chiang Mai.
-You can see the couple (Edwardo and his girlfriend) in the picture below on the left-hand side sat opposite a very young looking me.
+You can see the couple (Edwardo and his girlfriend) in the picture below on the left-hand side sat opposite a very young-looking me.

 They knew which factories were reliable and how to deal with me.
 They did all the important quality checks and arranged all the necessary export and import paperwork.

 Basically held my hand through the whole process making it super easy to source the products at a good price.

 They charged a small percentage on the order to arrange.
 Working on the basis that I would continue to use them for future orders.

 You can see some of the products in the picture below – some nice stuff eh?

 It sounded good so I purchased around 400 items, which ranged from candles sets and vases of varying sizes.